ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAtmosphereModel.rst

 IAtmosphereModel
 ================

-.. py:class:: IAtmosphereModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAtmosphereModel

    object

    Interface used to access the atmosphere model for a mission, scenario, or procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAtmosphereModel

 Overview
 --------